buzanits/booosta-graph2/README.md

-# Line graph for Booosta PHP Framework
+# Data charts for Booosta PHP Framework

-This module provides multiple graphs for Booosta PHP Framework
+This module provides multiple charts for Booosta PHP Framework

 Booosta allows to develop PHP web applications quick.
 It is mainly designed for small web applications.
 It does not provide a strict MVC distinction.
 Although the MVC concepts influence the framework.
 Templates,